EthanR168/QuackNet/README.md

 -   [Simple Neural Network Example](/ExampleCode/NNExample.py): A basic neural network implementation demonstrating forward and backpropagation
 -   [Convolutional Neural Network Example](/ExampleCode/CNNExample.py): Shows how to use the convolutional layers in the library
 -   [MNIST Neural Network Example](/ExampleCode/MNISTExample/mnistExample.py): Trains a neural network on the MNIST dataset using QuackNet
+-   [Singular Recurrent Neural Network Example](/ExampleCode/RNNSingularExample.py): Shows how to use the Singular RNN
+-   [Stacked Recurrent Neural Network Example](/ExampleCode/RNNStackedExample%20copy.py): Shows how to use the Stacked RNN
+-   [Transformer Example](/ExampleCode/TransformerExample.py): Shows how to use the Transformer
 ---

 ## Advanced Usage